©2008

 Greg Clark's Excellent Mirro Pole site where you can track your lovebird sightings.

-The Rosy-faced Lovebird Coordination Team
+The Peach-faced Lovebird Team

 Kurt Radamaker